faaabio1618/filippi.dev/tutorials/clippify/index.markdown

 3. App Proxy cannot be utilized for password-protected stores.

 In a real production app, I would utilize the App Proxy.
 Unfortunately, it's unavailable in a development store, forcing me to hardcode the URL (environment variables aren't available neither).
-The less of authentication is not a real problem, since we aren't handling sensitive information.
+The lack of authentication is not a real problem, since we aren't handling sensitive information.

 ```jsx